& Wildlife Cruise:

 Polar Bear, Walrus, various seals, Arctic Fox, Reindeer, breeding seabirds, Ivory Gull,

-Dates: various during the Northern Summer months
+Dates: multiple options during the Northern summer months

 Leader: ship’s expedition team

 Prices: from c.£3,200 depending on the ship, itinerary and cabin chosen

 Spitsbergen is the largest island in the Norwegian archipelago of Svalbard and is only 600 miles from the North Pole.
 As a result, it is by far the quickest and easiest part of the high Arctic to reach from the UK and whilst the bird and mammal list may be small, there are plenty of special species to see.